-Business intelligence is simply the assembling of various data pieces such that it can be used as a reference for formulating marketing strategies.
+Business intelligence is simply the assembling of various data pieces such that they can be used as a reference for formulating marketing strategies.
 It involves understanding the working of a business system and organizing the merits and demerits of the plan.
 BI today is a technology-driven process that collects and assembles data, making it ready for analysis.

 Why do we need these in retail?

-In the fast-paced life of the twenty-first century, consumer demands and needs have skyrocketed.
-What really are these consumers looking for?
-The answer is simple – Instant gratification, impeccable services, and the latest products to keep pace with the ever-changing trends.
-Data Intelligence is required to understand these needs of the customer for a better buying and selling experience.
+Data Intelligence is required to understand the customer's needs for a better buying and selling experience.
 If analyzed properly, such analysis can take you as far as predicting what the customer requires next.
 Companies that can identify their potential customers and broadly understand their requirements are already far ahead of their competitors.

 How does this technique work?

-Online shopping has quickly gained popularity because it enables the customer to shop at any odd hours and from any place in the world.
-Business Intelligence tools access the customer’s historical search data and their recent and most frequently searched products.
 BI reporting tools such as Power BI generate customer analytics reports to show customer trends in the form of charts, making it simpler to assess and analyze customer characteristics.
-These charts can be used by the companies for introspection into their business over the years.
+Companies can use these charts for introspection into their business over the years.
 It can be used to determine how well a product has hit it off in the market or what the current popular customer demands are.

 How can this data be exploited for maximum benefits?

-Apart from giving an insight into the company’s progress and sales over the years, this data can also be analyzed for various other uses.
-After tracking every click, every product viewed and every product bought and discarded by the customer, there emerges a pattern.
-On the basis of these patterns, the companies can promote different schemes and offers.
+Based on these patterns, the companies can promote different schemes and offers.
 For example, after careful data analysis, the companies can narrow down products that are most likely to be purchased together.
-These products can then be sold with a scheme of ‘buy one get one free’.
-The companies will also get an idea as to how much they should stock up on a particular product.
+These products can then be sold with a scheme of "buy one get one free."
+The companies will also know how much they should stock up on a particular product.

 Smart advertising

-Online shopping websites like Amazon and eBay use data intelligence for smart advertising.
-They keep a record of what a particular customer searches for and purchases.
-They advertise their other products on the basis of the customers’ recent searches.
-For example, let a person buy a book of Harry Potter from the website.
-The site will then bombard the customer with offers on other Harry Potter books and merchandise, on other books of the same genre, and other works of the same author.
 If, for example, a person does not make a purchase but searches for cricket sets, tennis racquets, and other sports equipment, then the site has a different strategy.
 It will come up with different kinds of offers on various varieties of sports equipment to ensure that the customer finds what he is looking for.
-It will also advertise merchandise like sports shoes, headbands and wristbands, sports outfits and so on which the customer might need if he/she decided to play any sport.
+It will also advertise merchandise like sports shoes, headbands and wristbands, sports outfits, and so on, which the customer might need if he/she decides to play any sport.

 Smart communication